OfficeDev/Outlook-Add-in-JavaScript-ViewYouTubeVideos/README.md

 # Outlook-Add-in-JavaScript-ViewYouTubeVideos

 ## Summary
-This Outlook add-in allows users to view YouTube videos in the add-in pane in Outlook if the selected email message or appointment contains a URL to a video on YouTube.
+This Outlook Add-in allows users to view YouTube videos in the add-in pane in Outlook if the selected email message or appointment contains a URL to a video on YouTube.
 It also contains a setup script that deploys the add-in to a Ruby web server.
 The following figure is a screen shot of the YouTube add-in activated for a message in the Reading Pane.
 <br />
 <br />
 ![](/static/pic1.png)